lsst-dm/dmtn-058/index.rst

 ==========

 This technical note attempts to describe the DM Header Service for LSST images.
-Here we outline the services, behaviour and infrastructure for the service.
-The main motivation for this service is to provide a consistent mechanism for normal operations and catch-up mode.
+Here we outline the services, behavior and infrastructure for the service.
+The main motivation for this entity is to provide a consistent mechanism for normal operations and catch-up mode.

 The implementation of a DM Header Service has several